 What about the coffee machines?

-“I was actually hoping to offset a slight loss on my LEGO sets with the profits I’d make from the coffee machines!
+“I was actually hoping to offset a slight loss on my LEGO sets with the profits I’d make from the coffee machines.

-But it turned out to not be as easy.
+It turned out to not be as easy.

 Nespresso decided to do a sale and suddenly the machines were selling for only slightly more than I’d purchased them for.
 This meant I’d actually end up losing money after deducting sales, shipping and handling fees.

 Deciding that I just wanted to get rid of the stock, I revisited my calculations and tried to estimate the maximum price I was prepared to pay for my points.